 The Economics of SIP Calling

 There are many reasons why businesses choose SIP trunking as an alternative to traditional telephone lines.
-Although SIP offers many attractive features, the lower cost is a main driver, so it makes sense to ask if SIP calls are actually cheaper than other phone calls.
+Although SIP offers many attractive features, the lower cost is the main driver, so it makes sense to ask if SIP calls are actually cheaper than other phone calls.

 Let’s start by describing what makes a SIP call different from other phone calls.
 As far as the caller and recipient are concerned, there should be no difference.
 SIP calls sound like regular telephone calls and are dialed on an IP enabled telephone in the usual way.
 If a SIP vendor with a reliable infrastructure has been selected and an adequate high-speed Internet connection is available, call quality will be the same as the traditional approach.